Zombietiko/LOWPOLY_ZOMBIE_FPS/README.md

 # LOWPOLY_ZOMBIE_FPS

-We awere asked to crate a single-player indie game prototype that shows consideration of the seven themes highlighted in the second semester of our course these included the following:
+We were asked to crate a single-player indie game prototype that shows consideration of the seven themes highlighted in the second semester of our course these included the following:

 Game Design